 If you observe closely, there are almost no differences between the outputs of CHAIN_APPROX_NONE and CHAIN_APPROX_SIMPLE.

-The issue is with the drawContours()
+The credit goes to the drawContours()

 function.
-Although the findContours()
+Although the CHAIN_APPROX_SIMPLE

 list.